Information for students

 - Leisure activities on campus and get-togethers for student societies and projects (e.g. racing teams) are not permitted.

 The Library is open Monday to Friday from 10.00 a.m. to 2.00 p.m.
 It is not necessary to arrange an appointment in advance.

 Regulations will be issued at a later date following a new decree from the State Government (expected Monday, 2/11/2020).

 Support Point at the University of Applied Sciences Stralsund

-Members of staff at UAS Stralsund’s newly instated Support Point provide you with all of the important information about the State Government’s quarantine provisions [de], the COVID-19 tests and support available through the Buddy Programme in cooperation with the Students' Union (AStA).
-The Support Point can be contacted via email and over the phone.
+At UAS Stralsund’s newly established Support Point, members of staff provide you with all the important information on the State Government’s quarantine regulations [de] and the COVID-19 tests.
+You can contact the Support Point via email or over the phone.

 Tel.: +49 3831 45 7719

 last revised: 18/09/2020, 2.19 p.m.

 Following the decisions passed by the Crisis Team on 17/09/2020, the following regulations enter into force as of 01/10/2020.